 - There is a decline in investment in new urea plants so that the government is forced to import to make up the shortfall, which is about a quarter of its total urea requirement

 - Farmers don’t move to fruits, vegetable, horticulture cropping because they require special non-Urea fertilizers, which are not easily available at cheap rates

-- Shortage of coal and natural gas (feedstock) has decreased Urea production.
-Government has to import from abroad.
+- The shortage of coal and natural gas (feedstock) has decreased Urea production.
+The government has to import from abroad.
 This has increased the government’s subsidy bill.
 Recently, 3 urea plants were granted the permission to run on Naptha because the government was not able to provide them a Gas pipeline

 “If you have an elephant and you start decorating the tail, you are not going to change the appearance of the elephant”.
 The “elephant” in this case is the fertilizer subsidy the government is finding increasingly difficult to sustain.
 The root of the problem lies in the administered pricing policy and the government’s increasing inability to afford the subsidy.
 Political compulsions (Due to drought) also make this an inopportune time to raise prices.